-Section $2 - \underline{Penalties}$ : The President or representative of each campus organization is the administrative head of the organization and its spokesman for this group.
+Section 2 - Penalties: The President or representative of each campus organization is the administrative head of the organization and its spokesman for this group.
 Failure to work cooperatively with the Office of Student Activities may result in penalization as deemed appropriate by the Director of Student Activities.
 Penalties may include, but are not limited to, the following:

-- 1. Denial of use of campus facilities. - 2.
-Forfeiture of representation in college publications.

-3. Forfeiture by the organization of being recognized as a campus organization.
+- a.
+Denial of use of campus facilities. - b.
+Forfeiture of representation in college publications. - c.
+Forfeiture by the organization of being recognized as a campus organization.